Should You Talk to Someone About a Drug, Alcohol, or Mental Health Problem?

 Substance use and mental health problems are treatable, and help is available.

-Many people struggle with both a substance use issue and a mental health issue.
-For people who suffer from both, it is important to receive treatment for both to get better.
+Many people have both substance use disorders and mental health challenges.
+It is important to receive treatment for both to get better.
 Treatment works.
 Recovery starts with understanding that you may have one or both of these problems.

 These questions can help you decide whether you need help with substance use, with a mental health issue, or with both.